-C. Declaration of a Financial Crisis
+C. Declaration of Financial Stress

-1. The decision to initiate a state of Financial Crisis rests with the President.
-The procedures below will be followed when the President determines that a financial emergency exists which may justify declaration of a Financial Crisis.
+1. The decision to initiate a state of Financial Stress rests with the President.
+The procedures below will be followed when the President determines that a financial emergency exists which may justify declaration of a state of Financial Stress.
 The emergency will be an extraordinary one threatening the University as a whole so that usual procedures of planning, management, budgeting and cost-reduction are not adequate to meet necessary budget reductions within the time available.

-2. Procedures for Declaration of a Financial Crisis
+2. Procedures for Declaration of a State of Financial Stress

 - a.
 The President will call the Financial Emergency Committee into session.
-The President will inform the Committee of the nature and severity of the Financial Crisis and will present a timetable for sending the President's recommendation to the Board of Control. - b.
+The President will inform the Committee of the nature and severity of the Financial Stress and will present a timetable for sending the President's recommendation to the Board of Control. - b.
 The Financial Emergency Committee may confer, and comment or respond immediately to the President.
-The Committee should provide a written response to the President and the Board of Control indicating the Committee's view of the financial crisis.
+The Committee should provide a written response to the President and the Board of Control indicating the Committee's view of the Financial Emergency Stress.
 The response may include supporting documentation, and may include recommending an independent audit of the financial status of the University. - c.
 The Senate President will call a meeting of the University Senate.
 At that meeting, the President and other administrative officers, and the Financial Emergency Committee, will inform the Senate of the nature of the financial emergency.
 The Senate will make its recommendation on the financial emergency expeditiously in a proposal communicated by the Senate President to the President and the Board of Control. - d.
-A state of Financial Crisis will exist upon declaration of the Board of Control.
+A state of Financial Stress will exist upon declaration of the Board of Control.

-D. Procedures for a Financial Crisis
+D. Procedures for a State of Financial Stress

-The procedures below will be followed when the Board of Control has declared the existence of a Financial Crisis.
+The procedures below will be followed when the Board of Control has declared a state of Financial Stress.

-1. Immediately after the declaration of a Financial Crisis, the Executive Budget Council and two non-voting liaisons from the Financial Emergency Committee will provide the vice presidents, vice provosts, deans, and directors with guidelines, including deadlines, for preparing plans for reductions of budgets.
+1. Immediately after the declaration of a state of Financial Stress, the Executive Budget Council and two non-voting liaisons from the Financial Emergency Committee will provide the vice presidents, vice provosts, deans, and directors with guidelines, including deadlines, for preparing plans for reductions of budgets.
 These guidelines will also be furnished to the Financial Emergency Committee.